ahmed-samir-mix/ahmed-samir-mix/README.md

 - 🎓 &nbsp; Graduated From : Faculty of Enineering (Mechanical department) -M.T.C.
 - 💼 &nbsp; Working as an Embedded Software Engineer .
-- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux .
+- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux and motor control (BLDC , PMSM) .

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>